lemuria-wchen/amcl/README.md

 assign(uid=1, job_size=10, job_type=0)
 ```

-We provide a service website for testing, which host on http://10.192.9.84:20026/annotation/, where the username and password are both `test1`.
+We provide a service website for testing, which host on http://210.16.187.147:60026/amcl/.
+We created two new users, annotator and reviewer, where the username and password are both `annotator` or `reviewer`.

 For some reasons, this website can only be accessed through Fudan University's intranet.

 ### How to Cite